anoduck/Biber-OpenBSD/README.md

 > Needed files for building Biber on OpenBSD

+## Biber OpenBSD

+### Forward by @madaalch

+#### BibLaTeX

+In order for biber to work, it needs a compatible version of BibLaTeX.
+Once you have verified that biber is functioning and have copied it to the bin directory of your choice run `biber --version` and make note.

+To find the compatible version, visit the [biber documentation page](https://sourceforge.net/projects/biblatex-biber/files/biblatex-biber/development/documentation) and in biber.pdf look at compatibility matrix.
+Download the corresponding version of BibLaTeX from [sourceforge](https://sourceforge.net/projects/biblatex)

+Run `kpsewhich -var-value=TEXHOME` and make note of directory;
+(it should be `~/texmf`; if this doesn't exist then create it).
+`cd` to directory which contains the downloaded `biblatex-*.tgz`.
+`tar -zxvf biblatex-*.tgz -C ~/texmf` where * is the version you have just downloaded.
+`texhash ~/texmf`

+*NOTE* after running the above command, `kpsewhich -var-value=TEXHOME` will no longer print anything.

+> NOTE TO ANODUCK; I think you could make the texmf directory anywhere and run `texhash` with the appropriate directory, however I wanted to play things by the book.
+If you're more confident about the safety of this then you could recommend a different place.
+I personally can't stand cluttering up my home directory.)

+Now go back to the `~/Sandbox/biber/testfiles` directory and `pdflatex test ; biber test ; pdflatex test`.
+Open the test.pdf; if you have no errors then your test.pdf will list a single successful reference.

+Back up the document that you wish to run biber with.
+Run `pdflatex yourdocumentname ; biber yourdocumentname` and check for errors.
+Note that if your .bib file's name contains 12 or more characters you will get an error, (example bibliography.bib will be truncated to bibliograph.bib, which biber will not be able to find.) if needs be rename it to biblio.bib or something similarly short.
+Now recompile your document and you should have all your beautiful references sorted.

 ## Installing Biber on OpenBSD

 It's time to play everyone's favorite game, "Do as I say, not as I do."